Para ver esta página en español, por favor presione el botón

 This is a ceremonial position given to an individual who has a demonstrated knowledge of Santa Fe cultural history from within local, regional and transnational perspectives; a commitment to and passion for sharing information about the diverse ethnic groups and historical processes that have contributed to Santa Fe's cultural development; and embraces the opportunity to engage in inclusive civic discourse.

 The City Historian position was created by a City Resolution No. 2017-41 on May 31, 2017.
 The position is appointed by the Mayor with the consent of the Governing Body.
-The City of Santa Fe is currently considering qualifications, please see "Becoming City Historian" below.

 The Santa Fe City Historian is a ceremonial position that encourages opportunities for individuals to be educated about Santa Fe’s rich regional history and cultural heritage.